 Figure II.
 Graphical results of the study.
 Due to the increased contact area and conductivity, extruded plates provide higher surface temperatures from point b to b’ compared to thin fins.
-This represents a width of approximately 2.5 inches.
+This represents a width of approximately 2.5 Zoll.
 Near the edge of the extruded plate at c and c’, note the thermal degradation from point b to point c, point c to point d, point b’ to c’ and point c’ to d’.
 This is because profile 4″ (c to c’) is narrower than stamped profile 8″ (e to e’), where c to d and c’ to d’ represent the surface temperature of the unplated subfloor.

 Note that, all other factors being equal, the higher peak temperature provided by the extruded plate also means a lower return fluid temperature, which improves boiler efficiency.
 Based on studies using the parameters described, extruded polystyrene is a good choice for narrower joist bays with higher resistance floors and where return flow temperature values are low.
 A more detailed study of the different combinations will provide further comparative results.

 Zahl 3.
 Assembly details for extruded 1/16″ x 4″ Aluminiumteller.
 Notieren Sie sich die Mittellinie der Leitwertkette des Rohrs, Platte und Holz.
 Mit diesem Profil erleichtert die Platte die Leitung vom Rohr in das Holz effektiver als die in Abbildung gezeigte gestanzte Platte 5 und Figur 6.